katzer/mruby-yeah/README.md

 end
 ```

-- `Yeah::Response#logger` returns the query params and named URL params.
+- `logger` returns the query params and named URL params.
 Query params are accessible by string keys and named params by symbol.
 Dont forget to include the required middleware!

 ```ruby
 use Shelf::Logger